 If you have booked your air travel through Academy Travel we will organise a water taxi transfer from Venice Airport to our hotel.
 Please note that hotel rooms may not be available until early afternoon.
 At 7.00pm, meet Robert Gay in the hotel lobby and walk to a nearby restaurant for a light dinner.
 Overnight Venice (D)

-Thursday October 3: Wagner in Venice – Madama Butterfly
+Thursday October 3: Torcello – Madama Butterfly

 Performance details Venue: Teatro La Fenice